Software Engineering | Coupling and Cohesion

 - Sequential Cohesion: An element outputs some data that becomes the input for other element, i.e., data flow between the parts.
 It occurs naturally in functional programming languages.

 - Communicational Cohesion: Two elements operate on the same input data or contribute towards the same output data.
-Example- update record int the database and send it to the printer.
+Example- update record in the database and send it to the printer.

 - Procedural Cohesion: Elements of procedural cohesion ensure the order of execution.
 Actions are still weakly connected and unlikely to be reusable.
 Ex- calculate student GPA, print student record, calculate cumulative GPA, print cumulative GPA.

 - Temporal Cohesion: The elements are related by their timing involved.
-A module connected with temporal cohesion all the tasks must be executed in the same time-span.
+A module connected with temporal cohesion all the tasks must be executed in the same time span.
 This cohesion contains the code for initializing all the parts of the system.
-Lots of different activities occur, all at init time.
+Lots of different activities occur, all at unit time.

 - Logical Cohesion: The elements are logically related and not functionally.
 Ex- A component reads inputs from tape, disk, and network.
 All the code for these functions is in the same component.
 Operations are related, but the functions are significantly different.